 Types of Robots in the HFT Industry

-There are many types of robots in this industry, or computers programmed algorithms, starting with quants and ending with very basic buying and selling and in order to understand the size of this industry, imagine that these robots actually take thousands of trades per second.
+There are many types of robots, or computer-programmed algorithms, in this industry, starting with quants and ending with very basic buying and selling.
+In order to understand the size of this industry, imagine that these robots actually take thousands of trades per second.
 Yes, that is correct.
-Thousands of trades are being traded each and every second and this is what makes the Forex market to be so unpredictable and full of fake moves.
-The normal retail trader is calculating the pips performance based on a five digits’ quotation, but the HFT industry is trading on the 7th and 8th digit of a currency pairs quotation.
-Can you imagine the access to the interbank liquidity, the resources and the costs to sustain such execution, not to mention computer hosting and maintaining costs?
-These are tremendous amounts that are being paid but it seems they are worth the trouble.
+Thousands of trades are traded each and every second, and this is what makes the Forex market so unpredictable and full of fake moves.
+The normal retail trader calculates the pips performance based on a five-digit quotation, but the HFT industry trades on the seventh and eighth digit of a currency-pair quotation.
+Can you imagine the access to the interbank liquidity, the resources and the costs to sustain such execution, not to mention computer hosting and maintenance costs?
+These are tremendous amounts that are being paid out, but it seems they are worth the trouble.